vrasneur/pyfasttext/README.md

 # pyfasttext
 Yet another Python binding for [fastText](https://github.com/facebookresearch/fastText).

 The binding supports Python 2.6, 2.7 and Python 3.
-It requires [Cython](http://cython.org/) and [cysignals](http://cysignals.readthedocs.io/en/latest/).
+It requires [Cython](http://cython.org/).

-[Numpy](http://www.numpy.org/) is also a dependency, but is optional.
+[Numpy](http://www.numpy.org/) and [cysignals](http://cysignals.readthedocs.io/en/latest/) are also dependencies, but are optional.

 `pyfasttext` has been tested successfully on Linux and Mac OS X.
-*Warning*: `pyfasttext` does not currently compile on Windows because the `cysignals` module does not support this platform.
+*Warning*: if you want to compile `pyfasttext` on Windows, do not compile with the `cysignals` module because it does not support this platform.

 Table of Contents
 =================